DNWMNCR/JavaForSmallTeams/process/600_agree_the_language_you_use_for_tests.md

 ### System Tests

-System tests are also fairly well defined.
+System tests are also fairly well-defined.
 They are tests that exercise the overall system - i.e all your code and all the code it interacts with in a realistic environment.

 ### Integration Tests

 Integration tests are harder to define.
 They occupy the large space of everything that doesn't fit the unit or system tests definitions.

-The two diagrams show how this terminology fits into our world of test suites.
+The two following diagrams show how this terminology fits into our world of test suites.

 This document will use the terminology *unit test*, *Integration test* and *System test* as shown in these diagrams.

-For clarity it will sometimes state exactly what is being tested when discussing integration tests - e.g "test via the REST api of the war running in tomcat".
+For clarity, it will sometimes state exactly what is being tested when discussing integration tests - e.g "test via the REST API of the war file running in Tomcat".

 Although it is tedious, this long-hand terminology is clear.
 It is recommended that you use it when discussing testing across teams.
 Within your own team it is likely you will develop a shorter language you all understand.

 ![Properties of different test types](../generated/images/svg/test_types.png)

-This maps to our suites as shown below
+This maps to our suites as shown below:

 ![Test suites](../generated/images/svg/test_types_maven.png)